+CONCLUSION SIGNAL Example

-Conclusion Signal EXAMPLE For these (two, three, four, and so on) reasons, (with a comma) For these three reasons, I believe that violent video games are harmful to young people.
+For these (two, three, four, and For these three reasons, I believe

+so on) reasons, that violent video games are

+( with a comma ) harmful to young people.

 If you wish, you can also add a recommendation for action.